Endothelial colony forming cell: Characteristics

 ECFCs are commercially available and phenotypically identified by the positive markers CD34, CD31, VEGFR2, eNOS, CD105, and vWF.
 They also must test negative for CD133, CD45, and CD117.
 ECFCs are named for their ability to form colonies of cells which progress rapidly to capillary-like networks in vitro when cultured in biopolymer matrix, and in vivo.

-In 2019, David Smadja described a standardized protocol for the isolation and culture of endothelial colony-forming cells (ECFCs) in humans.
-This was followed in 2023 by a publication surveying laboratory practices among teams working with these cells, conducted under the auspices of the ISTH Vascular Biology Scientific Subcommittee.
+In 2019, a position paper from the International Society on Thrombosis and Haemostasis (ISTH) Vascular Biology Scientific and Standardization Committee (SSC) described a standardized protocol for the isolation and culture of endothelial colony-forming cells (ECFCs) in humans.
+This was followed in 2023 by a publication surveying laboratory practices among teams working with these cells, conducted under the auspices of the ISTH SSC.
+Patient-derived ECFCs are often used as a cellular model to study the pathogenic mechanisms of Von Willebrand Disease, angiodysplasia and other bleeding disorders.

 A 2025 review emphasized the unique vasculogenic and immunomodulatory properties of cord blood-derived ECFCs (CB-ECFCs), highlighting their high proliferative capacity, immune-privileged profile, and therapeutic potential in vascular regeneration and tissue engineering.

-In 2022, it was proposed that ECFCs may originate from very small embryonic-like stem cells (VSELs).
+In 2022, it was proposed that ECFCs may originate from very small embryonic-like stem cells.